daimh/daimon/README.md

 'daimon' runs a sub-command specified in crontab, compares its output with the standard file(s) under the TASK directory under var/, records the history, and sends out email alert if user specifed so in /etc/daimon.conf if the output is different.

-'dm-report' reports all monitoring task status.

-'dm-check' checks the output of all abnormal tasks under current directory.
+'dm-check' prints summary report or checks the abnormal tasks.
 User can choose to confirm the status is abnormal or a new normal.

 'dm-linux' prints storage usage, CPU load percentage, internal temperature, drive SMART attributes, file changes, directory permissions, LSI raid and Areca raid.
 It also supports custom commands.